PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 12:05:53
+Last updated: 2024-04-02 12:07:56
-Random Quote: Lose an hour in the morning, and you will spend all day looking for it. - Richard Whately
+Random Quote: Accept the challenges so that you can feel the exhilaration of victory. - George S. Patton